OUR PEOPLE

 Lorrie Evelyn Furrer, Secretary

 Lorrie Evelyn Furrer has been a Board member since 2013.
 Lorrie has acted in and directed shows in St. Louis and mid-Missouri, including several stage appearances at Talking Horse.
-Her backstage activities include costume construction, props, set dressing, stage management, fundraising, and box office duties.
-Lorrie is particularly proud of serving on the committee for the Starting Gate New Play Festival since its inception in 2015.
-She obtained her degree in Theatre Literature from Smith College in 1980, taught children’s theatre classes at the Theatre Guild of Webster Groves, and was a member of the Board of River City Theatre in Rocheport, Missouri.
-She has worked in radio broadcasting, has taught middle school English and preschool, and now works in Community Relations for the City of Columbia.
+Her backstage activities include costumes, props, stage management, fundraising, and box office.
+She is particularly proud of her involvement with the Starting Gate New Play Festival since its inception in 2015.
+Lorrie earned her degree in Theatre Literature from Smith College (1980), taught children’s theatre classes at the Theatre Guild of Webster Groves, and served on the board for River City Theatre in Rocheport, Missouri.
+She has worked in radio broadcasting, education-related public relations, and employment assistance.
+She also taught middle school English and preschool for CPS and recently retired from the City of Columbia.
 Lorrie is thoroughly committed to advancing the Talking Horse mission of producing high-quality, character-driven plays that allow the audience to connect with the actors and the storylines in rich and meaningful ways.

 Mary Shaw, Board Member